 I didn’t try any of these places and instead found a restaurant in town.

-I can’t attest to the quality or lack thereof, but I do know that these places cater EXCLUSIVELY to tourists, and so prices are likely very inflated to reflect that.
+I can’t attest to the quality or lack thereof, but I know that these places cater EXCLUSIVELY to tourists, so prices are likely inflated to reflect that.

 Château le Clos Lucé was what I was most excited about in Amboise, primarily for the history and the connection to Leonardo da Vinci, and it did not disappoint.

 The basement containing the inventions had framed quotes from da Vinci decorating the walls, all of which were inspiring and profound.

 Hours & Admission